Grahmification/Grahmification.github.io/_recipes/vegetarian-spaghetti-sauce.md

 ---

 Super fast and easy to make.
+Probably better recipes out there, but this is decent and easy.